farouqzaib/dwp/README.md

     pip install -r requirements.txt

 ### SET ENVIRONMENT VARIABLE
-In a terminal, navigate to root folder and run the following.
+In a terminal set the following environment variable or do so in the appropriate profile file.

 `export UPSTREAM_API='https://bpdts-test-app.herokuapp.com/users'`